fbpx

 5. Return the soup to your burner, add back the reserved florets and bring to a simmer again.
 Reheat, stirring constantly.
 Once the soup comes to temperature, remove from the heat, stir in the 1/4 C of cream if desired, and the freshly ground nutmeg.

-6. Serve immediately topped with shredded cheese (a nutty swiss or gruyere is perfect for this flavor profile), extra fresh cracked pepper to your liking, and the croutons.
+6. Serve this cauliflower stem soup immediately topped with shredded cheese (a nutty swiss or gruyere is perfect for this flavor profile), extra fresh cracked pepper to your liking, and the croutons.
+This is the most delicious way to use leftover cauliflower stems and leaves.

 Chef Danielle Miele